bmaunde/guidelines/Guidelines/Testing Best Practices.md

    constructor injection, using Clocks and separating business logic
    from asynchronous execution.

-   In the following sections these will be explained in more detail.
+   In the following sections these will be explained in more in detail.

 #### Write Small and Specific Tests